 Hello, and welcome to Out of the Deep Blue (OOTDB).
-My name is Elijah Woolery, and I love design.
-I have a background in photography and filmmaking, as well as product & industrial design.
-I’m the Director of Design for Hippo Education, on a mission to deliver the most modern, entertaining, and thoroughly awesome medical education to clinicians around the world.
+My name is Elijah Woolery, and I love design & entrepreneurship.
+I have a background in product & industrial design (both physical and digital products), as well as photography and filmmaking.
 I trained in the Product Design program at Stanford University, where I now teach as a lecturer.

 A little bit more on my background: after working as a lead design engineer with Light & Motion, a vertically integrated manufacturer of consumer underwater video and photography equipment, I pursued graduate studies in marine biology at Moss Landing Marine Laboratories.
 In a mad attempt to fuse my love of photography and the ocean, I co-founded the print magazine Wetpixel Quarterly in 2007 (the magazine is no longer in print, but the original site and forum Wetpixel lives on).

-I also founded Out of the Deep Blue, a photography and design consultancy, where I work on web and mobile applications for clients like Genentech and Kaiser Permanente, in partnership with my brother’s company Appstem.
+I also founded Out of the Deep Blue, a photography and design consultancy, where I’ve worked on web and mobile applications for clients like Genentech and Kaiser Permanente, in partnership with my brother’s company Appstem.
 As a life-long worshiper of the ocean, I love to surf, dive, and kayak.
 I live in the Monterey Bay Area with my wife, daughter, son, and medium-sized dog, Lewis.

 A few of my posts and projects that you might be interested in: